This video helps you discover the main keywords on a research topic.

 Click on HTML full text or PDF Full text to read the actual article.
 If you decide to use it, you can email, print or cite it, which I'll cover in the next video.

-This video teaches you a few tools for citing and guides you through APA exercises.
+This video teaches you a few tools for citing and an overview of APA 7th edition guide.

 Word of warning, I have seen this tool give the wrong information.
-So it's a good starting point, point but make sure you verify the information and formatting.
-You can use Cites and Sources or the library's APA guide as starting points.
+So it's a good starting point, but make sure you verify the information and formatting.
+You can use apastyle.apa.org or the library's APA guide as starting points.
 Your professor or the Writing Center can also help with tricky items.

 2) Back on the right hand side there is a cite icon which gives the citation information of all the different formats -- APA being one of them.
 From here you can simply copy and paste your citation to your reference page.
 Again double check to verify that it's correct